 Need help with your Big Data project or simply need data scientists, data engineers and visualizers to augment your existing team?
 Post your project in the Experfy Marketplace for on-demand help!

 Need Big Data Analytics and Tech Training to Advance Your Career ?
 Browse all courses developed by industry thought leaders and Experfy in Harvard Innovation Lab.

 For all those looking to harness the potential of big data, Hadoop is the platform of choice.
-This open source software framework enables processing of huge data sets by distributing them across commodity servers.
+This open source Bluehost hosting services software framework enables the processing of huge data sets by distributing them across commodity servers.
 Thus, it eliminates dependency on high-end hardware and makes the entire process economical for businesses to implement.
 All of the big data enterprises today use Apache Hadoop in some way or the other.
 To simplify working with Hadoop, enterprise versions like Cloudera, MapR and Hortonworks have sprung up.

 In its original version, Hadoop was designed as a simple write-once storage infrastructure.
 But it has evolved through the years to expand beyond mere web indexing capacity.
-Based on Googles MapReduce model, Hadoop is designed to store and process large amounts and variety of data that may reside in multiple computer servers.
+Based on Googles MapReduce model, Hadoop is designed to store and process large amounts and a variety of data that may reside in multiple computer servers.